omagasohe/porkbun/README.md

 # Requirements
 - [jq](https://github.com/jqlang/jq) to parse json.
 - [curl](https://github.com/curl/curl) to do the actual connections.
+- [gum](https://github.com/charmbracelet/gum) Tui's use gum to be pretty
 # apikey.json
 the scripts expect you to have a apikey.json file with apropriate keys from porkbun.